jestjs/jest/website/versioned_docs/version-27.0/GlobalAPI.md

 Also under the alias: `xdescribe(name, fn)`

-You can use `describe.skip` if you do not want to run a particular describe block:
+You can use `describe.skip` if you do not want to run the tests of a particular described block:

 ```js
 describe('my beverage', () => {